 10 Best Dumbbell Back Exercises To Build Mass and Strength

-You don’t have to use fancy gym machines to get a sculpted back.
+You don’t need any fancy gym machines to get a sculpted back.
 All you need is a set of dumbbells, 20 minutes, and some motivation to get the same results.

 If your fitness goal is to build a bigger and stronger back, doing back exercises with dumbbells is a highly effective option.
 Even if you don’t have a lot of time, these workouts will get the job done in less than 20 minutes.